Kelmar/SparkGap/README.md

 	- [ ] Output control of basic gates.
 (Allow for tristate output)
 - [ ] WPF Drawing of components.
 - [ ] WPF Main application.

+I'm still not settled on WPF as the primary UI for the application.
+I'd like to use something cross platform, but MAUI seems heavily focused on Mobile (and won't compile for me), and the other tools don't seem like great options.